 Approval of the request for an incomplete grade is at the discretion of the course instructor.
 Upon approval, the instructor will submit the "Request for Incomplete" form with grade sheets at the end of the semester.
 All work must then be completed within one calendar year of the assignment of the "Incomplete" grade.
 At any time prior to the end of that year, the instructor may submit a grade based on completion of the work.
 If no new grade is submitted, the "I" will be replaced with the provisional grade previously assigned by the instructor.
-If the student has not completed the work by the end of the first semester following assignment of more than one "Incomplete" grade, the student will be placed on academic probation and required to reduce course load to no more than 8 hours in the following semester.
-Students who are on academic probation are not eligible for financial assistance or scholarships.
+If the student has not completed the work by the end of the first semester following assignment of more than one "Incomplete" grade, the student will be placed on academic probation and required to reduce course load to no more than eight (8) hours in the following semester.